 Video discovery is a type of content discovery: a form of native advertising that prompts a user to discover more content, specifically video.

 This is important because video is hard to recommend.
 It requires even more powerful artificial intelligence (AI) and machine learning (ML) to power algorithms that focus specifically on context and viewer habits.

 But before we get into those, let’s take a deeper dive into video discovery and why it’s taken the advertising world by storm.

 Video is currently the most accessible and most powerful form of content and advertising on the web — and it’s become difficult to ignore.

 - More video content is uploaded in 30 days than the major U.S. television networks have created in 30 years

 - By 2020, 75% of mobile traffic will be video

 It’s simple, really.
 Video is a big deal because people are watching it.
-When they’re watching branded video, they’re more likely to buy products, according to 90% of those surveyed by HubSpot.
+When they’re watching branded videos, they’re more likely to buy products, according to 90% of those surveyed by HubSpot.
 So, search engines pay attention to these trends and send more traffic to sites with video.

-It’s offering the right video that can be the tough part — how are publishers supposed to recommend personalized video content in real time?
+It’s offering the right video that can be the tough part — how are publishers supposed to recommend personalized video content in real-time?

 How Video Discovery Works (When it’s Done Right)